willymcallister/willymcallister.github.io/README.md

 [Circuit sandbox](a/circuit-sandbox.html)

-This website is based on work by Willy McAllister, former Khan Academy Electrical Engineering Content Fellow in 2016.
+This website is based on work by me, Willy McAllister.
+In 2016 I was at Khan Academy as the Electrical Engineering Content Fellow.